hswhong/hswhong/README.md

 ## About me

-I am a full-stack web developer.
+I am a web developer with emphasis on the frontend.
 I work with HTML, CSS, Javascript, Ruby and Rails.

 ## Interests